pen-lang/pen/doc/src/references/standard-packages/os.md

 #### `Listener`

-It is a TCP listener to listen for client connnections.
+It is a TCP listener to listen for client connections.

 ```pen
 type Listener { ... }